 Tourette syndrome usually begins between 2 and 21 years of age.
 There is no cure for TS, but it usually improves as the person gets older and does not shorten life span.
 Some people finds the tics go away as they enter adulthood.

-Symptoms or signs of Tourette syndrome
+Symptoms of Tourette syndrome

 Tourette syndrome symptoms are usually mild, but can sometimes be severe.